 Saga Pearl II

-Saga Pearl II seen leaving the first cruiseterminal at IJmuiden at the 20th of april 2015.
+Saga Pearl II seen leaving the original cruiseterminal at IJmuiden at the 20th of april 2015.
 For most ships, the new and larger terminal on the former beach is used.

 On the 16th of december 1980, the Hadag Cruise Line of Hamburg, Western Germany, launched the 18.835 ton cruiseliner Astor, named after John Jacob Astor, a member of one of the most wealthiest families ever in American history.
 John Jacob Astor was a respected American real estate builder, writer and millionaire businessman.
 One of his grandest buildings is of course the Astoria Hotel in New York, which he built in 1897.
 The building adjoined the hotel built by his cousin William Waldorf Astor, the Waldorf Hotel.
 The buildings together became known as the famous Waldorf Astoria Hotel.
 A sad coinsidence happened in 1912, when the US inquiries to the sinking of the Titanic were held in this hotel, while John Jacob Astor was one of the 1503 people who perished when the ship sank in the cold Atlantic in april of that year.